fedor-goncharov/NetworkTaskClient/README.md

 =================
 Network Task Client

 Wits and Wagers - simple open-source game written on Java.
 Uses only standart libraries from Java 1.7.
+Requires Java 1.7

 Launch client from repository: